Last updated: November 2023

 What do aphthous ulcers look like?

-Aphthous ulcers may occur either as single or multiple round, shallow and painful ulcers with an overlying creamy-white or grey film and red halo.
+Aphthous ulcers are often round, shallow and painful with a creamy-white or grey film and red halo.
 They occur predominantly in the skin inside the mouth but can also occur in the genital areas.

-This is the most common type of aphthous ulcer and has three main types.
+- Simple aphthous ulcers: These are the most common type of aphthous ulcer and have three main types.

-Non-sexually acquired genital ulceration (NSGU) refers to complex aphthous ulcers in genital areas.
-NSGU occurs more commonly in young women.
-NSGU may be preceded by flu-like symptoms and is possibly linked with viral infections such as the Epstein-Barr virus (EBV).
-There may be a single ulcer or multiple shallow ulcers.
-They are extremely painful and the associated oedema (swelling) of the genital area may be severe.
+- Non-sexually acquired genital ulceration (NSGU): NSGU refers to complex aphthous ulcers in genital areas.
+It may be preceded by flu-like symptoms and is possibly linked with viral infections such as the Epstein-Barr virus (EBV).

 How are aphthous ulcers diagnosed?

-The diagnosis is usually made based on the appearance of the ulcer.
-A biopsy is not necessary unless the lesion does not heal within 3 to 4 weeks.
-A swab of the ulcer is essential to exclude viral, bacterial or candida (thrush) infection.
+A biopsy is rarely required, but is necessary if the ulcer does not heal within 3 to 4 weeks.
+A swab of the ulcer is also essential to evaluate the presence of a viral, bacterial or candida infection.